kushal1989/Face-to-BMI-Predicting-Body-Mass-Index-Using-Neural-Networks/README.md

-# 🧠 Face-to-BMI: AI-Powered Body Mass Index Prediction
+# 🧠 Face-to-BMI:Predicting Body Mass Index Using Neural Networks

 **Face-to-BMI** is a deep learning application that estimates an individual's Body Mass Index (BMI) using facial images.
 Leveraging a pre-trained EfficientNetV2 model, this tool provides real-time BMI predictions via live camera feed or uploaded images.
 It also offers personalized health insights and maintains a user-specific BMI history.